-It is not the intent of this Official Plan to exercise any jurisdiction over lands located on native reserves.
+It is not the intent of this Official Plan to exercise any jurisdiction over lands located on native reserves.outside the corporate boundary of the Mmunicipality.

 1.5 RELATIONSHIP TO THE COUNTY PLAN

 The Municipality of Middlesex Centre Official Plan is required to conform to the County of Middlesex Official Plan.
 Whereas the County Plan contains broad policies involving County responsibilities and Provincial interests, the Official Plan of the Municipality of Middlesex Centre is intended to address local issues, unique characteristics, and special objectives and goals of the local municipality.
 The County Plan has specifically set out matters which are to be included and considered within local Official Plans.